Scholarly Writing Supports for Researchers

 This article examines the use of writing groups as a strategy for research development.
 Studies in Higher Education (2003).

-A Case Study Analysis of Shut Up & Write Tuesdays that examines how social media and digital technologies develop, maintain, and protect a scholarly writing practice.
+A case study that examines how social media and digital technologies develop, maintain, and protect a scholarly writing practice Research 2.0 and the Impact of Digital Technologies on Scholarly Inquiry (2017).

 Designing your own Writing Community